arianaparquetteemory/dxa_data_simulated/README.md

 `dxafinalreport.Rmd`
 - compiles an html report with the table and graphs provided in the code folder

+## Build Docker Image
+This project can be built in a containerized environment for reproducibility produces.
+We are using docker to do so.
+To build this image, on the command line, use the following command:

+`docker build -t dxafinal .`
+This should build properly.

+## Build DXA final report
+In the makefile, there is a rule denoting the sources necessary to build this cohesive report.
+There is a folder in the repository called `report`, and this is where the output of the report will be stored after building the image within the container.
+You will use the same code to do this as you would to build the docker image.

+`docker build -t dxafinal .`

 ## Synchronize Packages
 This project uses the Renv R package management system to manage packages and ensure reproducibility.
 All packages are listed in `renv.lock`.
 The makefile includes a `make install` rule for ease of package synchronization across machines.
 To synchronize your system run the follwoing command on the command line: